-The Board of Directors has concluded that given Mr. Jurvetson's professional experience serving on the boards of multiple companies, that Mr. Jurvetson's other interests in SpaceX are not personal to him and primarily arise as a result of DFJ's investments in them, and that investments in a DFJ fund by Elon Musk comprise a fraction of such fund, there are no relationships that would impede the exercise of independent judgment by Mr. Jurvetson.
+The Board has concluded that given (i) Mr. Jurvetson's professional experience serving on the boards of multiple companies without conflict, and (ii) that Mr. Jurvetson does not have a direct or indirect material interest in any pertinent transaction or relationship described below in "Certain Relationships and Related Party Transactions-Related Party Transactions," there are no relationships that would impede the exercise of independent judgment by Mr. Jurvetson.